kshitijgupta0707/WeChat/readme.md

 - **Google Login**: Log in quickly and securely using your Google account.

 ### 7. **Full-Responsive UI**
-- **Optimized for Phones**: Buzz Buddy works marvelously on mobile devices, offering a seamless and intuitive user experience.
+- **Optimized for Phones**: WeChat works marvelously on mobile devices, offering a seamless and intuitive user experience.
 - **Real-Time Communication**: Enjoy smooth, real-time conversations with friends.

 ---